-To buy a typical traditional Maheshwari Sari, the kind Ahilya Bai Holkar wore, go for the off-white Sari with golden border.
+To buy a typical traditional Maheshwari Sari, the kind Ahilya Bai Holkar wore, go for the off-white Sari with a golden border.

 This is a small poorly maintained museum little away from the main city or the fort.
 We had to ask quite a few people before we could locate it.
-It has some good collection of antiquities from Khargone district under which Maheshwar falls.
+It has a good collection of antiquities from Khargone district under which Maheshwar falls.

 Around this destination, you can visit the Sahastradhara.
 You can visit it by boat ride where the river passes through many big and small rocks.
 I could not visit it as it was raining and everyone advised us against visiting it.

 It is a small quintessentially Indian town in the heart of India on the banks of the oldest known river.